Ryan-B-A-W/Rock-Paper-scissors/readme.txt

 Tasks:

     Prepare HTML file, linking in both CSS and Javascript files.
-X Create variables what wil be used during the project:
-        Player score
-        Player selection
-        CPU score
-        CPU selection
-        Rounds played
+X Create a function what will get the CPU selection X Create a function for player selection X
-    Create function that plays a single round of the game, will need to parameters for player and CPU selection.
-    Create function what includes a loop while tracking score, winner is first to 5 wins.
+    Create function that plays a single round of the game.
+X Create function what loops the game 5 or more times, while tracking score, winner is first to 5 wins, loop must end when winner is declared.
+X